9 Site Risk Assessment

 Added a 10X uncertainty factor to protect for immunotoxicity

-There are several options and procedures for selection of toxicity values, as has been described in ITRC guidance (ITRC 2015a).
-For site risk assessments performed in the United States, USEPA, DOD, and other agencies have recommended a tiered hierarchy (Tier 1–Tier 3) of toxicity value sources to guide selection and use (USEPA 2003a, 2013e); (ECOS-DOD 2007).
-This recommendation has since been implemented in numerous USEPA OSWER (Currently known as Office of Land and Emergency Management) directives (USEPA 1993, 2003a) that further establish a hierarchy and process for selecting toxicity criteria.
-For PFAS chemicals as of September 2019:
+The most recent RfDs available should be used when preparing a human health risk assessment.
+There are several options and procedures for selection of toxicity values, as has been described in ITRC guidance (ITRC 2015).
+For site risk assessments performed in the United States, USEPA, DOD, and other agencies have recommended a tiered hierarchy (Tier 1–Tier 3) of toxicity value sources to guide selection and use (USEPA 2003, 2013); (ECOS-DOD 2007).
+This recommendation has since been implemented in numerous USEPA OSWER (Currently known as Office of Land and Emergency Management) directives (USEPA 1993, 2003, 2022) that further establish a hierarchy and process for selecting toxicity criteria.
+For PFAS chemicals as of March 2023: